revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 <blockquote>

 In the case of Array and ArrayList in C#, we access the elements from the collection using the index position.
 The index position of the elements starts from zero (0) to the number of elements – 1.
-But it is very difficult for us to remember the index position of the element to access the values.
+But it is very difficult to remember the index position of the element to access the values.

-**For example**, let us say we have an employee array that contains the name, address, mobile, dept no, email id, employee id, salary, location, etc. Now if I want to know the email id or dept number of the employee then it is very difficult for me to use the index position.
+**For example**, let us say we have an employee array that contains the name, address, mobile, dept no, email id, employee id, salary, location, etc. Now if we need to know the email id or dept number of the employee then it is very difficult to use the index position.

 </blockquote>